villares/material-aulas-py5/tutorials/py5-modes-overview.md

 # A brief overview of py5 modes

-The **py5** library, for creative coding in Python using the Processing graphics infrastructure, at this time can be used in 4 ways, coding styles or contexts, we call "modes".
-More details can be found at [py5coding.org - The Four py5 Modes](http://py5coding.org/content/py5_modes.html)
+The **py5** library, for creative coding in Python using the Processing graphics infrastructure, at this time can be used in 5 ways, coding styles or contexts, we call "modes".
+More details can be found at [py5coding.org - The Five py5 Modes](http://py5coding.org/content/py5_modes.html)

 > ⚠️ **If on a Mac:**<br>
 > You should read [Special Notes for OSX Users](http://py5coding.org/content/osx_users.html).